-7 years ago Patrick Stump broke down barriers and released his debut solo album 'Soul Punk'.
-A brave and bold record that showcased the talents of one of the scene's most iconic voices, this is what can teach us in 2018.
+When Patrick Stump debut solo album 'Soul Punk', he broke down several barriers.
+A brave and bold record that showcased the talents of one of the scene's most iconic voices, this is what can teach us in 2020.

 In this life it's incredibly important that you express yourself in the most vivid ways you can.
 Our time is too short to be stuck to one way of living and there is too much beauty in the world for you to stay in one corner for your whole existance.
 Spread your wings and fly as much as you possibly can because one day you won't be able to.
 Now if you take that philosophy and apply it to musicians it makes a lot more sense as to why bands and artists want to try different things and indulge in things such as solo and side projects.
 To be more exact, it's this philosophy that goes a long way to explaining why Patrick Stump wanted to create and release an album as diverse and divisive as 'Soul Punk' on October 18, back in 2011.
 And it also goes a long way to teaching us what it means to go with our gut and follow our dreams.